 It is therefore necessary to consider a comparison of the assets an uncontrolled company would hold, determined by the needs of the particular business, with that of the CFC.
 Factors that influence the levels of capital and assets held by such a company include:

 - the group’s capital management policy, which will set the levels of capital, how long it should be held and when and what should be done with it,

 - other commercial drivers, including market pressures on insurance companies requiring them to hold particular levels of capital or financial instruments (such as letters of credit).

 It is important to establish, understand and consider the commercial purposes for which an insurance company holds capital before concluding it is over-capitalised.
 Some of these purposes are discussed in more detail below.
-In cases of uncertainty, please liaise with your International Issues Manager and/or Foreign Profits Team contact as appropriate.
+In cases of uncertainty, please liaise with your International Issues Manager (IIM) and/or Base Protection Policy Team contact as appropriate.

 Insurance Regulatory regimes vary widely from territory to territory.
 Some rely on simple mathematical formulae while others are based on complex risk modelling.
 Some regulators may require levels of capital substantially in excess of the capital normally required to be held under normal commercial conditions.
 In reaching a decision point on the capitalisation levels you will need to factor in, amongst other things, the local regulator’s requirements.

 In doing this it is necessary to consider whether the CFC is holding more capital or assets than it is reasonable to suppose it would hold if carrying on insurance business and was not controlled by any other company.
 It is only possible to arrive at the conclusion that it is holding more capital or assets than is reasonable if it can be shown that the amounts held are not reasonably required for the purposes of its own insurance business i.e. they are held to support a separate trade or investment activity.